Quick Answer (TL;DR)

 What Is Red Teaming and Why It Matters

 Red teaming is a security practice borrowed from military and cybersecurity.
+The NIST AI Risk Management Framework provides formal guidelines for identifying and mitigating AI risks, including adversarial testing.
 A "red team" plays the role of the adversary, systematically probing a system for weaknesses that the defenders (the "blue team") missed.
 In AI product development, red teaming means having people deliberately try to make your AI produce harmful, incorrect, embarrassing, or policy-violating outputs.

 Why You Cannot Skip This

 Every AI product that has launched without adversarial testing has eventually had a public incident.
+Microsoft's AI Red Team has documented how systematic adversarial testing catches issues that standard QA misses.
 The question is not whether your AI can be manipulated.
 It can.
 The question is whether you find the vulnerabilities before your users and the media do.

 Red teaming catches issues that standard eval datasets miss because: